Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Introduction

-The paper is organized as follows: Section 2.1 is a brief overview on the known sampling results in the continuous case, Section 2.2 contains the main points of Pesenson's work, along with comments on why they are problematic (Theorem \ref{teoPes}).
-Finally, Section 3 provides the sampling results for finite and infinite-dimensional Paley-Wiener spaces we are looking for (Theorems \ref{belteorema} and \ref{iff}).
+The paper is organized as follows: Section 2.1 is a brief overview of the known sampling results in the continuous case, Section 2.2 contains the main points of Pesenson's work, along with comments on why Theorem \ref{teoPes} is problematic.
+Section 3 provides the sampling results for finite and infinite-dimensional Paley--Wiener spaces we are looking for (Theorems \ref{belteorema} and \ref{iff}).
+Section 4 contains a thorough discussion on \cite{FP}.
+First, we will highlight the difference in the methodology (and thus in the results) with respect to our work.
+Then, we will provide an example of a sampling set which is valid in both cases, and show how our work leads to a sharper constraint, which allows for more Paley--Wiener spaces to be sampled on the same set.
+Finally, section 5 will be devoted to finding notable sampling examples on homogeneous trees.